O'Boyle family

 The O'Boyle (Ó Baoighill) family of County Donegal were a clan of the Northern Uí Néill, a great tribal dynasty of the North Gaels descended from Niall of the Nine Hostages.
 The O'Boyles were one of the principal families of the Cenél Conaill within the Northern Uí Néill and originally Chiefs of the Three Tuaths in the northwest of Tír Chonaill (County Donegal).
 When these lands passed to The MacSweeneys (Mac Suibhne), the O'Boyle became chiefs of Tír Ainmhireach, later to be known as Críoch Bhaoigheallach, or O'Boyles country, now the Barony of Boylagh.

+Within Tyrconnell,the O' Bhaoighill or O’Boyle family held positions across political administration, ecclesiastical patronage, and native military organization, giving them a notable presence in several spheres of Gaelic governance.
+Their lordship lay in a region of western Tyrconnell that saw little Anglo‑Norman penetration, and for this reason the O’Boyles appear infrequently in English or Anglo‑Irish administrative sources before the sixteenth century.
+The Ó Domhnaill rulers of Tyrconnell become more visible in English records during the Tudor period, when Crown expansion brought the English state into direct engagement with the remaining autonomous Gaelic lordships.

 Ancestry

 This timeline traces the O'Boyle clan back to Úgaine Mór.